-All students enrolled in any Health Sciences Program at SCC are required to undergo a Criminal Background Check (CBC) prior to entering the program.
+• All students enrolled in any Health Science Program at SCC are required to undergo a Criminal Background Check (CBC).
 This is a requirement of the clinical facilities utilized for clinical rotations.
-The CBC will be conducted by an outside agency and the fee for this service will be paid through a student fee assessed in the first semester of the program.
+One year after the initial CBC, the students are required to self-disclose any convictions that occurred in that initial year.
+The CBC will be conducted by an outside agency and the fee for this service will be paid through a student fee assessed in the first term of the program.
+The CBC will be conducted during the program orientation directly before starting the program.
 Any student recycling back into the program will be subjected to a second CBC at their expense prior to readmission.